Enlargement is the process whereby countries join the EU. Since it was founded in 1957, the EU has grown from 6 member countries to 28.

 When this process is completed, an 'accession treaty' is drawn up and signed by the candidate country and the EU Member States.
 The country can join the EU only once this treaty has been formally approved by the European Parliament and ratified by the candidate country and all the existing Member States.

-Besides Croatia, with which an accession treaty was signed and is under ratification, there are currently eight candidate countries and potential candidates to which the EU has offered the prospect of membership.
+There are currently eight candidate countries and potential candidates to which the EU has offered the prospect of membership.

 Iceland has been a candidate country since 2010.